ncoblentz/CloudAzureEnum/README.md

 |`{application-id}`|GUID from `scope=api://...` or `aud` from the JWT if its a GUID|
 |other fields|Look through any other information disclosed by the application and substitute other fields|

-Launch the attack in intruder and carefully review not just the `200 OK` responses but all the resposnes.
+Delete `https://graph.microsoft.com` from each line of `endpoints.txt`, copy and paste the payloads into intruder, uncheck "URL-encode these characters", and launch the attack.
+Carefully review not just the `200 OK` responses but all the resposnes.
 There are some information disclosure issues in the error messages.